CaoAssignments/guides/cse11-java-setup.md

 <img width="1233" height="591" alt="image" src="https://github.com/user-attachments/assets/a4c2de1e-9e62-4be4-b971-38c2e624e880" />

 That's it!
 You have successfully used a String variable as input to output your message with the desired word "World!".

----
-# Extra: Switching between existing Java versions
-If you are on a Mac and **have more than one version of Java installed**, the following steps will show you how to set the default version of Java to your preferred version (Java 11 is used as an example below).

-*If you are on Windows, ask on Piazza or come to office hours.
-We will provide information on this if there's demand.*

-1. Run the following command:

-    ```bash
-    $ /usr/libexec/java_home -V
-    ```

-    You should see output that looks like this:

-    ```
-    Matching Java Virtual Machines (3):

-    12.0.2, x86_64: "Java SE 12.0.2"
-    /Library/Java/JavaVirtualMachines/jdk-12.0.2.jdk/Contents/Home

-    11.0.2, x86_64: "Java SE 11.0.2"
-    /Library/Java/JavaVirtualMachines/jdk-11.0.2.jdk/Contents/Home

-    1.8.0_131, x86_64: "Java SE 8"
-    /Library/Java/JavaVirtualMachines/jdk1.8.0_131.jdk/Contents/Home

-    /Library/Java/JavaVirtualMachines/jdk-12.0.2.jdk/Contents/Home
-    ```

-    Please ensure that you have a Java installation (any recent version will work).

-2. Pick your preferred Java version and set it to default by running the following command (Java 11 example):

-    ```bash
-    $ export JAVA_HOME=`/usr/libexec/java_home -v 11`
-    ```

-    You can also copy the exact version like this:

-    ```bash
-    $ export JAVA_HOME=`/usr/libexec/java_home -v 11.0.2`
-    ```

-    Hello World!
-    My name is Kevin
-    My favorite hobby is coding
-    ```